It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Our working culture may be a bit different to what you’re used to, but a Wellington workplace is a welcoming environment where fitting in is easy.

-Workplaces in Wellington have a welcoming and relaxed atmosphere, and we respect our workmates and enjoy getting to know one another.
-But when it gets down to business, we know how to get the job done and produce results.
+Wellington workplaces have a welcoming and relaxed atmosphere.
+We respect our workmates and enjoy getting to know one another.
+But we are also committed to meeting targets and producing results.

-Smaller teams and flatter structures mean people need to be able to work together and be flexible in order to meet project goals.
-It also provides learning and development opportunities, as you may be expected to take responsibility and plan your work, rather than simply “following orders”.
+Smaller teams and flatter organisational structures mean people need to work together and be flexible in order to meet project goals.
+This kind of environment also provides learning and development opportunities, as you may be expected to take responsibility and plan your work, rather than following instructions.

-Within your team, regardless of your position, you’ll probably be encouraged to take the initiative and prove yourself.
-We like to work independently, but value group discussion and bouncing ideas off one another.
+Within your team, regardless of your position, you’ll probably be encouraged to take the initiative on different projects and may need to work outside of your specific area of expertise.

 Enabling a positive work/life balance is considered essential to getting the most out of employees, by ensuring they remain motivated, energised and inspired to succeed.

-Thanks to Wellington’s abundance of culture, cuisine and outdoor activities, it’s easy to enjoy a great lifestyle while living and working in the capital.
+Thanks to Wellington’s abundance of culture, cuisine and outdoor activities, it’s easy to enjoy a great lifestyle while living and working in the capital city.

-Our workplaces will probably be smaller and more tight-knit than what you’re used to.
-But this means we have close relationships with our colleagues and managers.
-Expect to have everyone use your first name, celebrate your birthday, enquire about your interests, family, and ask what you did on the weekend.
+Our workplaces will probably be smaller than what you’re used to.
+Because of our smaller company sizes we typically have close relationships with our colleagues and managers.
+Expect your coworkers to use your first name, celebrate your birthday, enquire about your interests, family, and ask what you did on the weekend.
 It’s also common for workmates to socialise together, whether over drinks after work, a lunchtime jog, or even a weekend barbecue.

-‘Open door’ policies are popular, encouraging open and continuous communication between employees and managers.
-Many offices are also open plan, meaning we work in shared spaces as opposed to individual offices.
+Many office layouts are open plan, meaning we work at desks in shared spaces as opposed to private offices.